 Pregabalin, which is generic for Lyrica, is a medication used to treat epilepsy, nerve pain, fibromyalgia, and generalized anxiety disorder.
 Pregabalin works by reducing the number of pain signals that damaged nerves send out.
-This drug can help you control your symptoms but it will not cure your condition.
-Pregabalin is not a narcotic or an opioid.
-It is in a class of medications called anticonvulsants.
+This drug can help you control your symptoms, but it will not cure your condition.
+Pregabalin is not a narcotic or an opioid, and it is in a class of medications called anticonvulsants.

 - Feeling sleepy, tired, or dizzy

 - Weight gain – because pregabalin can make you feel hungry

 - Memory problems

 While pregabalin itself isn’t addictive, the combination of mild relaxation and pain relief can lead users to become physically dependent.
 Addiction to pregabalin only tends to happen in individuals who have been taking the medication over a long period.

 Like any other medication, as the body develops a tolerance to the drug’s effects, patients will need to take higher and higher doses to relieve their pain.
 As the minimum effective dose becomes more extensive, so does the body’s dependence on the drug.

 The risk of addiction to these drugs is not limited to those who have fibromyalgia.
 Because pregabalin affects the brain’s GABA receptors, many opioid users will take them in conjunction with an opioid drug to heighten the opioid’s euphoric effects.